isabellarmonteiro/Bangladesh/docs/water/06_water_activities.md

 ---

 # CGIAR Engagement Relating to Water Systems
-Water Systems play an important role
+Water Systems play an important role for all five impact areas that the CGIAR is focused on.

 ## Main CGIAR Priorities
 ### Current